kesav38/maven-web-application/README.md

 <img width="960" alt="Screenshot 2023-12-10 154741" src="https://github.com/kesav38/maven-web-application/assets/110167532/471d8b63-460d-4f73-ab00-8b4f6c08a007">

 ### This command produces the Sonar code quality report Java Src code.
 Add this command to the "maven.yml" file as Follows.

 <img width="959" alt="Screenshot 2023-12-10 154447" src="https://github.com/kesav38/maven-web-application/assets/110167532/f82e2055-b012-4373-8ae9-035375bcaea4">

+#### Here we Added Sonar command to produce build report to find out  Vulnerabilities, code smells, bugs.

+## (c) Config AWS credentials & Login:
+Here we executes Docker build to create docker images and pushes that docker image to the ECR where it scans image by default. we created IAM user "Access key" and "secret key" we uses those keys to configure to AWS to push the images to ECR. we are going to use "image push to ECR github actions" to push the image, we can refer that actions here https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-amazon-elastic-container-service\